Problem Statement:

 MCP (Manage Controlled Processes) is both a dashboard for performing complex tasks and also a rich API for defining these tasks as process definitions.
 In addition to kicking off new processes, users can also monitor running tasks, retrieve information about completed tasks, halt work, and so on.

-The groovy console is an awesome tool to write short scripts to execute some of the content updates but due to increase security and safety issues, the AMS team is not allowing to install Groovy Console in the author/publish environment in Production and there is no other way we can run the groovy console on pubs.
-Hence ACS commons MCP would be the better replacement for running these kinds of bulk updates using the beautiful console provided by ACS Commons.
+The Groovy console is an awesome tool to write short scripts to execute some of the content updates but due to increase security and safety issues, the AMS team is not allowing to install Groovy Console in the author/publish environment in Production and there is no other way we can run the groovy console on pubs.
+Hence ACS Commons MCP would be the better replacement for running these kinds of bulk updates using the beautiful console provided by ACS Commons.

 How to use MCP?